JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 - **openwrt-add-support-for-hilink-hlk-rm04.patch** -- patch to add "HILINK HLK-RM04" to OpenWrt
 - **openwrt-fix-enable-uartf-kernel-panic.patch** -- patch to fix the kernel panic after enable UARTF
+- **openwrt-hlk-rm04-firwmware-tool.patch** -- this patch was writen by Jeff Kent form openwrt forum, this patch make us upload firmware from official webUI upload firmware interface
 - **uboot128.img** -- uboot for 16M SDRAM, if you don't modify the HLK-RM04, use this uboot image
 - **uboot256.img** -- uboot for 32M SDRAM, some people may want to expand the Uboot, and these men should use this uboot image
 - **[hlk-rm04-boot-log.md](./hlk-rm04-boot-log.md)** -- some hardware information and openwrt bootlog of HLK-RM04